 Log Museum-Prairie Village

 In 2000, the Historical Society took on the project of building a new log museum to be located on the grounds of the Prairie Village.
 This building allows for a rotating exhibit space that meets the needs and demands of today’s society.
-In 2013 the Norman County Historical Society and the Norman County Genealogy Society merged into one organization called the Norman County Historical and Genealogy Society (NCHGS).
-The NCHGS Research Center is also housed in the Log Museum.
+In 2013 the Norman County Historical Society and the Norman County Genealogy Society merged into one organization called the Norman County Historical Society (NCHS).
+The NCHS Research Center is also housed in the Log Museum.

 Red River History Museum